 Noise Management and Mitigation Strategy

-The airport shall be operated in accordance with the Noise Management and Mitigation Strategy (NOMMS) approved under application 22/02035/AOD and any review under this condition.
+The airport shall be operated in accordance with the Noise Management and Mitigation Strategy (NOMMS) approved under application 22/02035/AOD on 27 September 2022 and any review under this condition.

 A report shall be submitted to the local planning authority annually on 1 June (or the first working day thereafter) as part of the Annual Performance Report on the performance and compliance with the approved NOMMS during the previous 12 month period.